 The Cybersecurity Engineering Laboratory is located in the Engineering Center.
-This laboratory allows for state of the art learning opportunities for students in the School of Science & Engineering, especially in information security, computer science, and computer engineering majors.
+This laboratory allows for state of the art learning opportunities for students in the School of Science & Engineering, especially in cybersecurity, computer science, and computer engineering majors.
 It was opened on Oct.
 31, 2017.

 The Cybersecurity Engineering Laboratory houses several high-capacity servers including a blade chassis.
 It also houses a set of enterprise access switches, edge switches, core switches, core routers, and wireless devices connected over a 40Gbps optical interconnect fabric.